-Educational Media University of Notre Dame Room 9 of the CCE Bldg.
-P.O.
+Educational Media University of Notre Dame Room 9 of the CCE Bldg P.O.
 Box 1088 Notre Dame, IN 46556 219 • 631 • 5465 Epic Systems Corporation 5301 Tokay Blvd.
-Madison, WI 53711 FAX: 608-271-7237 jobs@epicsys.com www.visitmadison.com Epic has a no-smoking environment and is an Equal Opportunity Employer For further information, call Monday-Fraday, 9AM-9PM MARYVILLE ACADEMY CITY OF YOUTH 1150 N. River Road Des Plains, IL 60015 1-(847) 294-1978 Equal opportunity employer m/f page 30 • MEN'S TENNIS Irish looking to catch the Gophers at NCAA Regionals By M. SHANNON RYAN Saint Mary's Editor May is the month that matters.
+Madison, WI 53711 FAX: 608-271-7237 jobs@epicsys.com www.visitmadison.com Epic has a no-smoking environment and is an Equal Opportunity Employer include the direct supervision of children in their job settings.
+The job coach will function as a mentor and couselor for the children throughout the summer in both work and recreational activities.
+We are looking for mature, energetic people who have or want experience working with troubled children.
+Afternoon hours.
+20-25 per weak.
+Inters and college students welcome to apply.
+Must be at least 19 years of age and possess a valid drivers license.
+For further information, call Monday-Fraday, 9AM-9PM MARYVILLE ACADEMY CITY OF YOUTH 1150 N. River Road Des Plains, IL 60015 1-(847) 294-1978 Equal opportunity employer m/f Men's Tennis Irish looking to catch the Gophers at NCAA Regionals By M. SHANNON RYAN Saint Mary's Editor May is the month that matters.
 If the No. 22 men's tennis team can keep the motto in mind, this month of tournaments should shape up favorably.
 The Irish will begin their quest of the championships Friday at 1 p.m. against Minnesota as they host the NCAA Region IV tournament throughout the weekend.
 The winner of the tournament qualifies to go to the NCAA Div.
-1 championship in Georgia on May 23.
+I championship in Georgia on May 23.
 The Irish, now 18-7, head into regionals as the third seed.
 And although the semester is over and four team members are set to graduate, they still have a heavy workload this weekend.
 "They should be fun but hard matches," coach Bob Bayliss said.
 "There will be a lot of tough teams there."
 Notre Dame will have to keep their pace up against a crew of eight high-talent teams, including Duke (No. 1 seed), Northwestern (No. 2 seed) and Purdue (No. 4 seed).
 But the Irish, coming off a second place finish at the Big East championship, do not anticipate backing down against the competition.
-"We enter every tournament thinking we have a chance to win," Bayliss said.
+"We enter every tournament thinking we have a chance to win."
+Bayliss said.
 "I don't think that there is any team [at the tournament] we are not capable of beating.
 But it won't be easy."
 Predicting a winning weekend is actually a reasonable bet for Notre Dame.
 Out of the six teams in the field who the Irish played earlier this season, Notre Dame have defeated five.
 Northwestern will be the only team present who plowed the Irish this season.
 The No. 2 seed of the regionals came out on top 5-2 to hand Notre Dame their first loss of the season.
 But the team will only have to worry about a probable match up with the Wildcats in the semifinals on Saturday if they can first defeat the Golden Gophers.
 Minnesota (11-12) will be the first hurdle in the Irish's way.